top of page

 When photographing people, especially children, time, patience and a sense of humour are all required.
 Kids are going to be kids and we need to allow breaks and stories and even try things that they come up with to include them in the process.
 And mostly, allow time for the family to act like a family and be themselves infront of me so the camera can capture that.
 The result is a photo that captures real people, with natural expressions and genuine smiles.

 When photographing pets it is similar to photographing children - allow sufficient time for their true personalities and behaviours to come out.
 Whenever possible I like to photograph pets outside as much as possible.
 I like to allow the pet time to run around and get any nervous energy out and hopefully capture some of that action and potential silliness.
 It also allows me the opportunity to observe a pet's energy, body language and natural behaviours to know how best to capture their personality and essence.
-I like to use toys and treats and sounds for pet reaction and engagement.
-And once the pet is comfortable and a little more relaxed, along with its owners, try some posed shots to capture their beauty and expressions that will live on with you forever.
+I like to use toys and treats, sounds and the bond with their human(s) for pet reaction, comfort and engagement.